Wolverine971/9takes/src/blog/enneagram/biggest-compliments-to-give-each-enneagram-type.md

    import MarqueeHorizontal from "../../lib/components/atoms/MarqueeHorizontal.svelte";
 </script>

-<p class="firstLetter">Ever wondered how to make someone's day with just the right compliment?
+<p class="firstLetter">Have you Ever wondered how to make someone's day with a fitting compliment?
 The Enneagram can help!
 This blog post tells you the best compliments for each Enneagram type.
 Learn what makes them tick and how to make them feel special.
 Let's get started!</p>

 <div
     style="display: flex;
     justify-content: center;
     margin: 1rem 0;
     "
 >
     <PopCard
         image={`/blogs/greek-statue-yeah-boi.webp`}
         showIcon={false}
         displayText=""
-        altText="greek statues being happy"
+        altText="Greek statues being happy"
         tint={true}
-		subtext="thanks for the compliment"
+        subtext="Thanks for the compliment."
     />
 </div>

 <article class="section-content">

 ### [Type 1- The Perfectionist](/blog/enneagram/enneagram-type-1)

-Type 1 individuals are driven by an innate desire for perfection and righteousness.
+An innate desire for perfection and righteousness drives type 1 individuals.
 Recognizing their relentless pursuit of justice and acknowledging their dedication to moral values touches the very core of their being.

-**Basic Compliment:** "Your integrity and commitment to making the world better never cease to inspire.
+**Basic Compliment:** "Your integrity and commitment to improving the world never cease to inspire.
 You lead with unwavering principles."

 **What the kids say:**

 - "Your vibe?
 Straight-up chef's kiss."
 - "When you walked in with that commitment to excellence?
-Whole place lit up, no cap."
+The whole place lit up, no cap."
 - "You're the real OG of keeping things 100."
 - "That dedication to fairness?
 It's the drip."
 - "You glow different when you're on that righteous mission."